alfreddohnani/nestjs-grpc-interceptor/README.md

 }
  ```

-- Take note of the metadata tab in PostMan.
+- Take note of the metadata tab of the response.
 You'll see `'Set-Cookie', 'yummy_cookie=choco'` metadata which was set in the `ProductInterceptor`

  Open issues if you have further questions.